rspica/Bamazon/README.md

    * The first should ask them the ID of the product they would like to buy.
    * The second message should ask how many units of the product they would like to buy.

-2. MySQL Database called `Bamazon` with tables (called `products`).
+2. MySQL Database with tables (called `products`).
 The products table have the following columns:

    * item_id (unique id for each product)
    * product_name (Name of product)